alejandro021987/myServerlessProject/README.md

-# API Weather using Lambdas
+# Serverless - API Weather using Lambdas
 ## This is an example of api created using aws lambda functions

 ### Some considerations: